 It’s the umbrella term for pain felt behind your kneecap, where your patella (kneecap) articulates with your thigh bone (femur).
 This joint is known as your patellofemoral joint.

 Patellofemoral pain syndrome is the result of excessive pressure between your knee cap and thigh bone from poor patellar alignment, which over time affects the joint surface behind the kneecap and leads to dysfunction and difficulty participating in the things you love.

 What Causes Patellofemoral Pain Syndrome?

 In a healthy, pain-free knee, the patella glides up and down through a groove in your thigh bone as you bend and straighten your knee.
-As the knee bends, pressure between your kneecap and the groove increases.
-This is why activities involving deep knee bend like squats and lunges are two of the more common complaints for people suffering from patellofemoral pain.
+As the knee bends, the pressure between your kneecap and the groove increases.
+This is why activities involving deep knee bends like squats and lunges are two of the more common complaints by people suffering from patellofemoral pain.